claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

     - I experimented with `{{datetime}}` and `{{DateTime}}`, but I couldn't get either of those to work
   - You can also use [custom variables](#variables)
     - I used this feature for my [file creation macro](#use-quickadd-to-automate-note-and-folder-creation)
-    - I wanted to capture another variable to use ONLY in my template, and I found a sneaky way of doing this using `QuickAdd`, by entering `{{VALUE:LessonUrl}}` under `Folder path`
+    - I wanted to capture another variable to use ONLY in my template, so I just added `{{VALUE:LessonUrl}}` to the template, and when I ran the `QuickAdd` macro, it popped up an input asking for a value for the variable
       - See [example](#use-quickadd-to-automate-note-and-folder-creation)
       - If you want more sophisticated ways of getting user input for templates, I believe you can do this using the `Templater` plugin, but I haven't explored this
 - To use the template: